 About Pavan Somwanshi:

 Pavan Somwanshi is an India-based freelance content writer and a curious human being trying to learn things every day to make a better sense of the world.
-Currently, Pavan is studying BSc Statistics from Pune University.
+Pavan is a BSc Statistics Graduate from Pune University.

 Additionally, Pavan is a management and entrepreneurship aspirant, a tech geek, an occasional philosopher, and a multitasker who excels at juggling tasks on both a professional and personal level.